 That's largely why interest in funnel software has taken off in recent years.

-Searches for ClickFunnels has seen pretty consistent 5-year growth.
+Searches for ClickFunnels has seen consistent 5-year growth.

-Here you are: the 7 biggest email marketing trends of 2021 (so far).
+Here you are: the 7 biggest email marketing trends to keep an eye out for.

-It will be the platforms, companies and technologies that best evolve with these changes that will define the future of the industry.
+It will be the platforms, companies and technologies that best evolve with these changes that will have the most success over the years to come.